//= get_template_directory_uri(); ?>

 Harmonising disclosure standards, sharing well-established methodologies, metrics and target-setting for disclosure will be crucial to growing global green finance.
 The UK and China have an opportunity to set the bar for data and disclosure.

-China and the UK launched a joint TCFD pilot programme, in which 10 leading financial institutions would adopt TCFD recommendations and curate the practical lessons they learned for subsequent adopters.
+In December 2017, China and the UK agreed to launch joint TCFD pilot programme, in which 10 leading financial institutions would adopt TCFD recommendations and curate the practical lessons they learned for subsequent adopters, as an outcome of the 9th UK-China Economic and Financial Dialogue.

 Advancing the UK – China’s Green Finance agenda through disclosure and demand-led capacity building for both financial firms and listed companies